viniciusgati/pirple-hw-2/README.md

 3. When a user is logged in, they should be able to GET all the possible menu items (these items can be hardcoded into the system). - ok

-4. A logged-in user should be able to fill a shopping cart with menu items - Quase ok, falta iincrementar que nao funcionou bem
+4. A logged-in user should be able to fill a shopping cart with menu items - OK

 // TODO: